Skip to main content

 const locals = injector.get(HTTP_INTERCEPTORS); // [MyInterceptor]

-This construction makes sense, for example, if the first two points are performed somewhere in an external module to which you do not have access to edit, and the third point is already performed by the user of current module.
+This construction makes sense, for example, if the first two points are executed in an external module that you cannot edit, and the third point is executed by the user of the current module.

-For one dependency, you need to transfer one or more providers to the DI registry.
-Most often, providers are passed to the DI registry via module metadata, although sometimes they are passed via controller metadata, or even directly to injectors.
-In the following example, SomeService is passed into the providersPerMod array:
+For a single dependency, one or more providers must be passed to the DI registry.
+Usually providers are passed to the DI registry via module metadata, although sometimes they are passed via controller metadata or even directly to injectors.
+In the following example SomeService is passed into the providersPerMod array:

 import { featureModule } from '@ditsmod/core';